glytoucan/glytoucan/_posts/2019-08-01-new-backend-release.md

 ## New Registration Flow

-The above questions pointed at an initial design flow of the repository.
-The server-side logic process was not transparent.
-The previous validation method was the following: "If the structure could be converted into WURCS, then it was accepted".
+The above questions pointed at an initial design flaw of the repository: The policy to assign an Accession Number was the following: "If the structure could be converted into WURCS, then it was accepted".
 The problem with this policy is that it is ambiguous in important audit information such as conversion methods and specification versions.
+Also, since the registration system solely was an API server, all background logic was executed once the submit button was pressed.
+Error management handling was not very user-friendly, as it was not recorded or logged, which made it difficult to support.
 This showed how the system was not future-proof, and so a major architecture shift was required.

 This release introduces a new registration flow.
-The new general rule is the following: "Any structure sequence format is accepted".
+The new policy is the following: "Any structure sequence format is accepted".
 Once accepted, the submission will be given a reference tag.
 This tag can be used to lookup the structure at a later time.
 In case this tag is lost, all previously submitted structures are displayed in the new personalized [Entries](https://glytoucan.org/Users/structure) page.

 Multiple server-side, backend batch processes are executed to work on the submitted structure.
 They include logic such as detecting the format, converting it to WURCS(if necessary), validating it, assigning an Accession Number, generating the image etc.